The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: Introduction

 In practice, traders have access to different technology, receiving market data and submitting orders at different latencies.
 In the quest to exploit the advantages gained by faster access to markets, almost two decades ago, a new market participant emerged.
 These market players are today known as High-Frequency Traders (HFTs) and, over the years, have rapidly grown to represent a significant share of the market \citep{HFT2014}.
 Their role has since been the object of a fierce debate: their critics claim HFTs engage in predatory -- and sometimes illegal -- behavior, while their supporters believe HFTs to be overall beneficial to the market by providing liquidity, reducing spreads, and helping price discovery dynamics.
-In this paper, we will not delve into questions regarding the legitimacy of HFT practices, but we will instead aim to independently analyze the value of faster access to order book information.
+In this paper, we will not delve into questions regarding the legitimacy of HFT practices, but we will instead aim to independently analyze the value of immediate access to order book information.
 Over the past few decades, HFT companies have engaged in a fierce race to zero latency, making vast economic efforts to reduce their latency by just a few microseconds.
 What we aim to explore in this research is one of the possible reasons why such a race happened in the first place.
 Specifically, we will be analyzing the predictive value of order book data, i.e.\ to what extent can a trader with immediate access to the order book predict the future direction of the market?

-\begin{remark} In general, over the past couple of decades, the trading process has become increasingly complex due to market fragmentation, availability of new technologies such as smart order routers (SORs), and -- sometimes controversial -- regulation, e.g. RegNMS \citep{regNMS} and MiFID \citep{MiFID}.
-While practices that exploit arbitrage between competing trading venues exist, in this research, we will assume the trader has access to a single electronic order book-based exchange, namely the Nasdaq. \end{remark}
+It is also important to note that, over the past couple of decades, the trading process has become increasingly complex due to market fragmentation, availability of new technologies such as smart order routers (SORs), and -- sometimes controversial -- regulation, e.g. RegNMS \citep{regNMS} and MiFID \citep{MiFID}.
+While practices that exploit arbitrage between competing trading venues exist, in this research, we will assume the trader has access to a single electronic order book-based exchange, namely the Nasdaq.